Teaching Commons > Teaching Guides > Inclusive Teaching > Diversity and Social Identities at DePaul

 Social identity refers to one’s sense of self based on their feeling of belonging to a social group.
 Social groups can take many forms, including race, sex, sexual orientation, gender, class, nationality, and religion; often, these groups (and identities) intersect.

 When it comes to our students, a sense of belonging refers to their “perceived social support on campus, a feeling or sensation of connectedness, and the experience of mattering or feeling cared about, accepted, respected, valued by, and important to the campus community or others on campus such as faculty, staff, and peers” (Strayhorn 2018).
-Belonging has been found to be a critical dimension of student success in college, possibly even more so for students who have not been traditionally represented in higher education.
+Belonging has been found to be a critical dimension of student success in college, possibly even more so for students who have not been traditionally represented in higher education, and has been shown to predict satisfaction with university life (Bye et al. 2019; Walton et al. 2015).

 Students who report feeling the greatest sense of belonging tend to: